Different Types of Cricket Pitches and How to Read Them

 Green Pitch

 A green pitch has a higher covering of grass on it so it literally looks more green.
-This is a better type of pitch for test cricket as it will wear slowly and last much longer over five days.
+This is a better type of pitch for test cricket and first class matches as it will wear slowly and last much longer over four or five days.
 It can help the faster bowlers initially before providing what should be an even contest between bat and ball.

 Types of Cricket Pitches